 David Bohm was working on language (among many other things) and has a lot of interesting and valuable things to say about this.
 He formulated a mode of english language (The Rheomode) to explain what he was saying and some people have experimented with this mode.
+I am using it more and more.
 It goes a long way to showing how we are conditioned and fragmented by the language we use and how this Rheomode helps us to observe this fact as we are using it - just as Krishnamurti himself pointed out - that we are fragmented by our conditioning and we cannot see the whole reality.

 I really think that unless we all understand what Krishnamurti was saying and act on it then the future of humanity, as a part of this beautiful world, looks limited indeed.

 Krishnamurti: A Biography written by a highly perceptive and intelligent friend of Krishnamurti, Pupul Jayakar.
 It contains interesting photographs and the latter part of the book is illuminating.
-I recommend this book highly.
+I recommend this book.

 J Krishnamurti: The Awakening of Intelligence, edited by George and Cornelia Wingfield Digby.
-If you only want one book of Krishnamurti’s teachings then I recommend this.
+If you only want one book of Krishnamurti’s sharings and dialogues then I recommend this.
 It contains photographs and the text is sublime.
 This is considered essential reading and goes into some depth.